HunterAshby/HunterAshby/README.md

 ### Hello
 My name is Hunter Ashby.
 I am a new dev in the data science field.
-I have a passion for tech and numbers and am extremely excited to find my first job.
+I have a passion for tech and numbers and am looking for a career path upwards

 ##### Find out more about me:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Linkedin](https://www.linkedin.com/in/hunter-ashby/)